Junior Cycle: Transition to the modern Junior Cycle

 Throughout the late 1990s and early 2000s, the Department of Education and Skills produced research and studies on what changes needed to be made to education in Ireland.

-In late 2009 the Government considered for a short period of time to completely scrap all Junior Cert examinations permanently.
+In late 2009, the Government briefly considered scrapping Junior Cert examinations permanently.
 The move was met with criticism and outrage from the Teachers' Union (ASTI), but the Government said that scrapping the annual examinations and replacing them with continuous assessment would save the country €30 million.

 In 2011, the National Council for Curriculum and Assessment (NCCA) published reports proposing a major reform of the Junior Cycle following consultations with stakeholders, and amid concern over the heavy emphasis on "teaching to the test" in secondary schools.
 However, by October 2012 Teachers Unions and educationalists criticised the proposal by former Minister for Education and Skills Ruairi Quinn to abolish state exams in the Junior Cycle and 100 percent assessment by teachers.

 On 15 January 2014, the Department of Education and Skills announced that the new name for the Junior Certificate would be called the "Junior Cycle Student Award".
 After much delay and changes made to the framework by April 2014, teacher unions began industrial action, starting with the policy of non-cooperation with planning measures due to concerns in relation to impartially around correcting students assessments.
 The government agreed to not scrap the Junior Certificate and instead, introduce a brand new syllabus in English for students starting first year of secondary school in September 2014, with only 90% of the test going for a written exam.
 The other 10% was an assessment task taken during the third year.
 This was a reflection of the learning from the second classroom-based assessment (CBA).

 By 2015; the finalized report 'Framework for Junior Cycle' was circulated by the Department of Education and Skills issued by the former Minister for Education Jan O'Sullivan.
 Education reform at post-primary was largely supported by all Government parties, despite political changes in government over the years; the largest political parties Fianna Fáil, Fine Gael and Labour continued to promote the framework issued by the NCCA.
 The 'Framework for Junior Cycle' provided a timeline of when the changes would occur over a gradual basis.

 In 2016, pilots of the new system had been underway for three years, with the principal of St Joseph's College, Lucan, in particular noting that the "engagement in learning" proved to be a panacea for the school's discipline problems.

 In 2017, English became the first subject to be issued with the new grading system.
 Science and Business were then reformed in 2016; Irish, Mathematics and French in 2017; History and Geography in 2019.
 The full Junior Certificate was revised into the Junior Cycle Profile of Achievement in 2022.